Lawyers and Border Searches: What Should a Lawyer Crossing a Border Do?

 - Encrypt your client files before you cross the border so that they can only be accessed with a password. (although see below on what happens if you refuse a demand for the password)

-- Disconnect your device from the internet (whether through wifi or a cellular connection)
+- Disconnect your device from the internet (whether through WiFi or a cellular connection)

-If you are stopped by Homeland Security and they decide to search your devices, know that they have a process for handling information than may be privileged.
+If you are stopped by Homeland Security and they decide to search your devices, know that they have a process for handling information that may be privileged.
 The directive is here (Section 5.2 is the one you want to read).
 Homeland Security is supposed to respect the privilege and set up a taint review process, similar to what the Department of Justice does if it gets potentially privileged information when executing a search warrant.
 To get the benefit of this directive, you should:

 - Identify yourself as a lawyer and tell the border officer you have client confidences on your device.
 You may want to have something on you that buttresses that claim, like a bar card or a business card.